-- Our first recommendation of course would be to use our Pre-mixed Substrate.
-We have hundreds of customers using it successfully in their crabitats for over 3 years now.
-It arrives pre-mixed and moistened, ready to pour in your tank.
+• Our first recommendation of course would be to use our Pre-mixed Substrate.
+We have hundreds of customers using it successfully in their crabitats for many years now.
+It arrives pre-mixed and moistened, ready to pour into your tank.
 It packs well, providing good protection for molting crabs.

-- Clean all purpose sand, found in many hardware stores, is another alternative.
-We have been told by our customers that some all purpose sand is listed as being pet safe.
+• Clean "All Purpose Sand", found in many hardware stores, is another alternative.
+We have been told by our customers that some All Purpose Sand is listed as being pet safe and screen washed.
 This type of sand is beige/tan in color, fairly course in texture and tends to pack and hold moisture very well.

-- You can even use Backyard soil if no pesticides or fertilizers have ever been used on it.
+• You can even use Backyard Soil if no pesticides or fertilizers have ever been used in it.

 Using moistened coconut fiber by itself in your crabitat is also poor choice as it provides molting crabs with very little protection increasing the chance of cannibalism.
 Using a mixture that is primarily sand (5 parts sand to 1 part coconut fiber) is much more protective.

-Remember moisture is critical to enable hermit crabs to bury, you will want to maintain "sand-castle making consistency" of your substrate so that your crabs can dig and pack a cave in which to molt.
+Remember, moisture is critical to enable hermit crabs to bury.
+You will want to maintain "sand-castle making consistency" of your substrate so that your crabs can dig and pack an underground cave and air space in which to molt.
 Dry sand will cave in on them as they try to bury.
 Add purified or even salt water to your substrate mixture as needed to maintain packing consistency.
-If crabs are buried mist the surface well or use a watering can to keep the substrate moist until they have resurfaced from molting.
-Then when you are certain that no crabs are buried molting, you can remove everything from the cage, then thoroughly moisten and re-mix your substrate to the perfect consistency so that it is ready for the next molting crab.
+If crabs are buried, mist the surface well to prevent the substrate from drying out until they have resurfaced from molting.
+Then when you are certain that no crabs remain buried and molting, you can remove everything from the tank, add fresh water as needed to re-moisten and thoroughly re-mix your substrate to the perfect consistency so that it is ready for the next molting crab.

 SUBSTRATE DEPTH MINIMUM AND MOLT LENGTH DEPEND ON HERMIT CRAB SIZE